opensearch-project/project-website/_posts/2024-06-19-optimizing-opensearch-with-fp16-quantization.md

 `1.1 * (2 * 256 + 8 * 16) * 1,000,000 ~= 0.656 GB`

-For more information about memory estimation for scalar quantization with IVF, refer to [this documentation](https://opensearch.org/docs/latest/search-plugins/knn/knn-vector-quantization/#memory-estimation-1).
+For more information about memory estimation for scalar quantization with the inverted file (IVF) algorithm, refer to [this documentation](https://opensearch.org/docs/latest/search-plugins/knn/knn-vector-quantization/#memory-estimation-1).

 ## Benchmarking results

-We ran benchmarking tests on some of the popular and trending datasets using our [opensearch-benchmark](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/vectorsearch) tool to compare the indexing, search performance, and the quality of search results of Faiss scalar quantization.
+We ran benchmarking tests on some popular and trending datasets using our [opensearch-benchmark](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/vectorsearch) tool to compare the indexing, search performance, and quality of search results of Faiss scalar quantization.
 We compared Faiss scalar quantization against using Faiss with float vectors without any encoding.
-All tests were performed with [SIMD](https://opensearch.org/docs/latest/search-plugins/knn/knn-index/#simd-optimization-for-the-faiss-engine) enabled on x86 architecture with AVX2 optimization.
+All tests were performed with [SIMD](https://opensearch.org/docs/latest/search-plugins/knn/knn-index/#simd-optimization-for-the-faiss-engine) (Single Instruction Multiple Data). enabled on x86 architecture with AVX2 optimization.

-**Note**: Without SIMD optimization (AVX2 or NEON) or with AVX2 disabled(on x86 architecture), the quantization process introduces additional overhead, which leads to an increase in latencies.
+**Note**: Without SIMD optimization (AVX2 or NEON) or with AVX2 disabled (on x86 architecture), the quantization process introduces additional overhead, which leads to an increase in latency.
 For information about processors that support AVX2, see [CPUs with AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX2).
-In AWS, all community AMIs with [HVM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html) support AVX2 optimization for the x86 architecture.
+In AWS, all community Amazon Machine Images (AMIs) with [HVM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html) support AVX2 optimization for the x86 architecture.

 ### Benchmarking results using small workloads